-1. Prepare the cable for connection. - a.
-Using wire strippers, strip the rubber jacket from both ends of the signal cable to reveal about 15cm (5.9") of the wire. - b.
+1. Prepare the cable for connection - a.
+Using wire strippers, strip the rubber jacket from both ends of a signal cable to reveal about 15cm (5.9") of the wires inside. - b.
 Strip the insulation from the ends of the wires. - c.
 Using a wire crimper, crimp the u-lugs to the ends of the wires.
-2. Remove the cover of the electric control box on your indoor unit.
-3. Connect the u-lugs to the terminals.
-Match the wire colors/labels with the labels on the terminal block.
-Firmly screw the u-lug of each wire to its corresponding terminal.
+2. Open the front panel of the indoor unit.
+Using a screwdriver, remove the cover of the electric control box on your indoor unit.
+3. Thread the power cable and the signal cable through the wire outlet.
+4. Connect the u-lugs to the terminals.
+Match the wire colors/labels with the labels on the terminal block and firmly screw the u-lug of each wire to its corresponding terminal.
 Refer to the Serial Number and Wiring Diagram located on the cover of the electric control box.

-Magnetic ring(if supplied and packed with the accessories)
+Magnetic ring (if supplied and packed with the accessories)